JesuHrz/killa/README.md

 </p>

 # KILLA
-Killa is a small and lightweight state management library for vanilla and soon for React.
+Killa is a small and lightweight state management library for vanilla and React.

 ```bash
 npm install killa